Menu

 International students who are not citizens of the European Union must apply for an electronic residence permit (elektronischer Aufenthaltstitel - eAT) at the Foreigners' Registration Office.
 The electronic residence permit is issued as a plastic card in credit card format and contains an electronic storage medium (chip) on which personal data (name, date of birth, nationality, address), biometric features (photograph and fingerprints) and ancillary provisions (conditions) are stored.
 A new residence permit must always be applied for in good time, i.e. before the previous residence document (visa or residence permit) expires.
 There are often long waiting times for appointments at the relevant Foreigners’ Registration Offices and for application processing - it is best to always take this into account.

-Please note: The residence permit is not the same as the visa - the latter is only used to enter Germany and is usually only valid for three months.
+Please note: The residence permit is not the same as the visa - the latter is only used to enter Germany and is usually only valid for a shorter period of time.

 You can find more information under residence and work permit and here.